nelsyeung/PoGoTools/README.md

 - Transfer Pokemon based on your own criteria
 - List all your items
 - Recycle or trash items based on your own criteria
+- Evolve Pokemon based on your own criteria

 ## Installation
 You need to have `Python` and `pip` installed on your computer.
 Please refer to other online